Sign in

 1. a dependent of a person who is receiving sponsorship or scholarship for the purpose of undertaking a course provided by an institution in Australia that:

-• a) is a Table A provider or a Table B provider (within the meaning of the Higher Education Support Act 2003); and
+1. is a Table A provider or a Table B provider (within the meaning of the Higher Education Support Act 2003), and

-• b) is meeting the full cost of the education component of the course;
+2. is meeting the full cost of the education component of the course.

-2. a person who is undertaking a course of study provided by an institution or body in Australia under a student exchange program registered by the relevant education authority in the state or territory where the person is undertaking the program; or
+1. a person who is undertaking a course of study provided by an institution or body in Australia under a student exchange program registered by the relevant education authority in the state or territory where the person is undertaking the program, or

 • be on exchange at the school location for 6 months or more